snide/wyrm/docs/source/index.rst

               </div>
             </div>
           </div>
-          <span class="wh-form-message">Autocomplete for authors.
+          <span class="wy-form-message">Autocomplete for authors.
 Adds yourself by default on new form.</span>
         </div>
       </div>
       </form>